 especially from the south wall of the building.
 Early days yet so

-big issue will be the continuing question of what to do with the
+The big issue will be the continuing question of what to do with the

 spoil, lots of carrying material up the slope to dump it.
 Anyway we

 have the area cleared and marked out and are set to press on

 Everyone sets to work with a will on a preliminary clearance of the

-may have brought in the original piped supply of spring water to the pool.
+may have brought in the original piped supply of spring water to the

-swept, tidying up the monument before roping it off.
+and swept, tidying up the monument before roping it off.
 Back at the

 Conduit work was facilitated no end by Jason popping up to fell a

-small sickly ash tree and then by David slicing it up and Malcolm helping clear the
+small sickly ash tree and then by David slicing it up and Malcolm

-progressively reduced as buckets of soil and rubble were hauled away.
+walled area were progressively reduced as buckets of soil and rubble

-was broken out.
+barrier was broken out.
 At the end of the day I recorded a rather